How do I get a motorcycle license in Arizona?

-When you sign up for the BRC, you will receive an eCourse either as an online form or as a PDF.
+When you sign up for the BRC, you will receive an eCourse.
 The eCourse provides valuable information about what to expect and what we will be doing during the riding portion of the course.
 It serves as your knowledge test, classroom portion, and to show what we’re going to do during the course.

 - BRC – Upons successful completion you will receive the MSF Completion Card, which waives the AZMVD testing requirement.

 - BRC2 – you will need your own motorcycle and a permit that will allow skill testing at the end of the class.
 Upon completion, you will receive an MSF Completion Card to waive the skill test.

 No, but you must successfully pass either the BRC or BRC2 skill test to receive a test waiver for the AZ MVD.

 If you plan to apply for an Arizona driver’s license, you can transfer your driver license to AZ upon completion of the course.

 If you plan to keep your out-of-state license, you should contact your state’s MVD to find out what is required.